 The QCAA publishes statistics on its website about subject participation and enrolment, and assessment and certification.

-Information provision was undertaken in accordance with sections 13, 15-17, 19, 62-68 and 89 of the QCAA Act.
+Information is provided in accordance with sections 13, 15-17, 19, 62-68 and 89 of the QCAA Act and other relevant statutory provisions.

 Right to information